ctwiebe23/PROTO/readme.md

 # Make

-Make is a toolbox of functions that mostly serve as wrappers for CIRCUIPython that is used by the University of Nebraska Lincoln's SPARK RSO to aid in robotics education.
+Make is a toolbox of functions that mostly serve as wrappers for CIRCUITPython that is used by the University of Nebraska Lincoln's SPARK RSO to aid in robotics education.
 The goal of the project is to create a psuedo-programming language that middle school/upper elementary aged students can use to code